 Hippus Handshoe Mice

-The Handshoe Mouse is available in both left and right-handed versions.
+The Handshoe Mouse is currently only available in a right-handed orientation.

 4 Reviews Hide Reviews Show Reviews

 After months of pain in my left wrist and hand, and weeks of therapy to regain strength, my boss found your website, measured my hand and ordered a left handed Handshoe mouse for me to try.
 After using it at work, I had to buy one to use at home.
 It has been over three months since I began using these mice, and I wholeheartedly endorse your product!

 I keep telling everyone I know how comfortable the Handshoe Mouse is to use and how it relieved the pain in my wrist and hand.
 Thank you for a great product.

 First off - this mouse does take some getting use to.
 It has been about a month and I'm still adjusting, but my overall arm and wrist feel much less strained/tight after a long day of precision clicking in Adobe InDesign.

 The "death grip" I used to have on my old traditional style Microsoft mouse is gone and that alone was worth the cost and adjustment period!

 Overall 4/5 stars, 5/5 if my pinky could have gotten used to the design of the mouse sooner!

 I measured my hand as instructed and it said I needed a Medium mouse.
 I ordered it and it was too small.
 Returned it and got a Large.